Jac-Zac/Stat_Missing_Data_Project/README.md

-# Statistical Analysis of Missing Data
+## Important note

+Since most of the problems are data dependent, this work is a preliminary analysis that aims to show the flowchart of the project.
+Thus, some analysis are approximate and the models aren't tuned.
+The final experiment will be on a complete different dataset.

+# Dealing with missing data

 ## Project Overview

-This project focuses on analyzing Missing At Random (MAR) data patterns using simulated datasets.
+This project focuses on analyzing Missing At Random (MAR) data patterns using simulated dataset.
 The analysis is conducted through various statistical methods to understand and handle missing data scenarios effectively.
-... (not only missing at random ...)
+The entire experiment is guided by many metrics that give us a way to compare the results.

 ## TODO

 > Currently many functions are just template pre-made to test things out

-- Explore MAR (just mention the other and explain why we choose mar) in the final report
+- Explore MAR (just mention the other and explain why we choose mar in the final report)

   > Showcase what happens

-- Test for two different percentage 5% - 15% for example
+- Test for two different percentage 5% - 15% (or 10% - 20%, tbd)

 - [x] Testing more complex imputation mechanisms
   - **Still missing**: